awsdocs/aws-greengrass-developer-guide/doc_source/docker-config-setup.md

 1. <a name="docker-config-next-steps"></a>Next step: [Configure your AWS credentials and `device.json` file](set-config.md)\.

-## Configure the Dockerfile Provided by AWS IoT Greengrass<a name="docker-config-setup-dockerfile"></a>
+## Configure the dockerfile provided by AWS IoT Greengrass<a name="docker-config-setup-dockerfile"></a>

 Follow these steps to configure the Docker image built from the AWS IoT Greengrass Dockerfile to run IDT tests\.

-1. From [AWS IoT Greengrass Docker Software](what-is-gg.md#gg-docker-download), download the Dockerfile package to your host computer and extract it\.
+1. From [AWS IoT Greengrass Docker software](what-is-gg.md#gg-docker-download), download the Dockerfile package to your host computer and extract it\.

 1. Open `README.md`\.
 The next three steps refer to sections in this file\.